garrett-west13/garrett-west13/README.md

-# Hi there, I'm Garrett West! 👋
+# Hi there, I'm Garrett! 👋

 I'm a freelance web developer with a strong focus on Shopify and e-commerce solutions.
 With hands-on experience in a broad range of technologies, I specialize in creating dynamic, responsive, and high-performing Shopify stores tailored to meet business needs.